Disney Store: Mickey's Kitchen

-In March 1992, Disney closed the two Mickey's Kitchen locations, as the restaurants were only breaking even.
+On April 1, 1992, Disney closed the two Mickey's Kitchen locations, as the restaurants were only breaking even.
 While the concept was well received by customers, the company wanted to focus on expanding the Disney Stores to overseas locations.
 A few years after the closures of the restaurants, the two Disney Stores they were attached to remained open until the 2021 closure wave.
-The Woodfield Mall store had relocated and remodeled in the early 2000s, while the Montclair Place store retained the original "pink & green" Disney Store design up until its closure in March 2021.
+The Woodfield Mall store had relocated and remodeled in the early 2000s, while the Montclair Plaza store retained the original "pink & green" Disney Store design up until its closure in March 2021.

 ESPN Store

 ESPN—The Store was a chain of sports retail stores run by Disney Stores.
 The store were designed to look like a broadcast center and have interactive kiosks for video games and news.

-With Disney purchase of Capital Cities/ABC in 1996, ESPN was a key part of the purchase, which Disney chairman/CEO Michael Eisner moving into more brand extensions from biweekly sports magazines, ESPN Grill restaurants, video games and retail stores.
+With Disney purchase of Capital Cities/ABC, ESPN was a key part of the purchase, which Disney chairman/CEO Michael Eisner moving into more brand extensions from biweekly sports magazines, ESPN Grill restaurants, video games and retail stores.
 On September 16, 1997, Disney Stores opened its first ESPN—The Store at the Glendale Galleria, with sportscaster Dick Vitale providing color.
 Two additional locations were opened.
 In September 1999, all three stores in the chain were closed down.

 Merchandise in the store consisted the usual branded clothing, collectibles and equipment like binoculars and radio headphones.
 Collectibles included one of kind collector's memorabilia like boxing gloves signed by Muhammad Ali ($350), and jerseys signed by basketball superstars Michael Jordan ($950) and Magic Johnson ($450).
-Sporting equipment was sold under the X-Games name, ESPN's brand of "Extreme Games" competitions.
+Sporting equipment was sold under the X Games name, ESPN's brand of "Extreme Games" competitions.